-In order to extend our efforts on emergency preparedness and prevention, Kenyon College has established a Students of Concern Team.
-The objective of the Students of Concern Team is to put in place a structured process to review and ensure support for the health and safety of students.
-The team also evaluates potentially threatening situations that occur at the College.
-The multidisciplinary team is composed of administrators and other appropriate employees from around the College community.
+To extend our efforts on emergency preparedness and prevention, Kenyon College has established a Case Management Group.
+The objective of the Case Management Group is to put in place a structured process to review and ensure support for the health and safety of students.
+A subset of this group serves as a Behavior Intervention Team that evaluates potentially threatening situations at the College.
+The multidisciplinary team comprises administrators and other appropriate employees from the College community.